TESS-Laboratory/Cunliffe_et_al_replicated_EC/README.md

 ## The manuscript is in review

-*The processed half hourly EC flux data is archived with the UK Envrionmental Information Data Centre (https://eidc.ac.uk/) and AmeriFlux (https://ameriflux.lbl.gov/).
+*The processed half hourly EC flux data is archived with the UK Environmental Information Data Center (https://eidc.ac.uk/) and AmeriFlux (https://ameriflux.lbl.gov/).
 DOI TBC.*

 ## This repo contains the following scripts
 *analysis_and_visualization.r*
-Main script with analysis and visualization of half-hourly fluxes from the conventional and low-cost systems.
+Main script with analysis and visualization of half-hourly fluxes from the conventional and low-cost systems, including gapfilling time series in REdddyProc.

 *climate_analysis.R script*
 Main script for analysing the climate data (missing PET calculations).